rigdenlab/conkit/docs/formats.rst

 Table of available file formats
 ===============================

+.. note::

+   If you would like your data format to appear in the table below, please contact us via `GitHub <https://github.com/fsimkovic/conkit/issues>`_.

 The following table contains the various different file formats currently implemented in ConKit.

 *Type*
-    the type of information the file contains
+    The type of information the file contains
 *Format*
-    the source of the file
+    The source of the file
 *Keyword*
-    the keyword to be used in ConKit
+    The keyword to be used in ConKit

-.. note::

-   If you would like your data format to appear in the table below, please contact us via `GitHub <https://github.com/fsimkovic/conkit/issues>`_.

 +--------------------+------------------------+-----------------------------------------------------------+
 | Type               | Format                 | Keyword                                                   |